 North Dakota Passenger Train Travel

-North Dakota is served only by the Empire Builder primarily at Grand Forks, Rugby, Minot, and Williston.
+North Dakota is served only by Amtrak's long-distance Empire Builder (Chicago - Seattle) which stops at primarily at Fargo, Grand Forks, Devils Lake, Rugby, Minot, Stanley, and Williston.

 Ohio Passenger Train Travel